savraj/tempoiq-python/docs/source/cursor.rst

 Cursors
 =======

-The :mod:`tempodb.protocol.cursor` module contaions functionality for working with database cursors.
+The :mod:`tempoiq.protocol.cursor` module contaions functionality for working with database cursors.
 Each :class:`Cursor` object is a standard Python iterable that represents a one-time use array of data from the TempoDB API (i.e. after you have iterated through a cursor, you must make another API call